Louisiana Sales Tax Filing Update July 2020: Marketplace Facilitator Laws

 I still need to file returns in Louisiana.
 How do I do this without paying double tax on the sales that were collected and remitted by my Marketplace?

-- Therefore, marketplace sales are excluded from the gross sales.
-If you hover over the "Exclusions" in your Louisiana Report, you will see this explained:
+If you hover over the "Deductions/Exemptions" in your Louisiana Report, you will find this amount labeled "Other Exempt (Marketplace)" :

 If you're enrolled in AutoFile for Louisiana, our system will handle the Marketplace sales deduction process automatically!